 King Elidyr has played this adventure and would recommend it.

 The module has the vibe of a Grimm's fairytale, full of dark whimsy.
 This perfectly suits the flavor of hags and is generally the tone I aim for with the fey.
 It also resembles a Disney film, with talking animals, a bumbling human adventurer, and animated objects à la Fantasia.
-Except, some of those animals will happily eat pixies, and animated frying pans, nutcrackers, and nesting dolls will murder your party with horrifying efficiency.
+Except, some of those animals will happily devour pixies, and animated frying pans, nutcrackers, and nesting dolls will murder your party with horrifying efficiency.
 That's the other thing about this module.
 It is DANGEROUS.
 If your players aren't careful (or exceptionally good at combat), they'll be cycling through pixies like a shark cycles through teeth.
-My players now affectionately refer to this adventure as "pixie Armageddon."
-To me, this was the greatest unexpected joy of Glitterdust.
-There's just something hilarious about a pixie party being put through the equivalent of Total War: Warhammer.
+My players now affectionately refer to this adventure as "the pixie meatgrinder."
+Although I can see that being a turn-off for some folks, if you embrace the idea, it can be a ton of fun.
+There's just something hilarious about a pixie party being put through the equivalent of Mad Max: Fury Road.
 In my last run, pixies were devoured by frogs, skewered by bullywugs, and pulverized by cookbooks.
 Poor Buttercup the pixie bard was blown into the oven by the hag's enchanted bellows and promptly fried to a crisp.
 Thankfully, my players found this just as funny as I did.
 You might say we have a hag's sense of humor.

-As good as this module is, there's always for improvement!
+As good as this module is, there's still room for improvement.
 The skill challenges as written are somewhat lackluster, and one encounter in particular could be made more consistent.
 A river crossing is supposed to be haunted by three spirits who force the PCs to relive their final moments, yet the encounter features 1 wraith and 8 wraith wisps.
 I changed this to 3 grasping zombies (corpses of the three people who murdered each other) who lurk under the water, grabbing PCs and trying to drown them.
 I think the animated objects could be made more evocative.
-Instead of boathooks, have the party battle frying pans.
+Instead of boathooks, have the party battle bread rollers.
 Instead of a suit of armor, have it be a rocking horse.
 No need to change the stats, just give them better flavor.
-I also added an encounter in the night where the party was attacked by a fey crocodile (using the stats of a fledgling black dragon).
+I also added a nighttime encounter where the party was attacked by a fey crocodile.
 That taught them to be more careful where they chose to sleep.

 Overall, I highly recommend this module!
 My first run ended in a TPK, but in the second one, the party was (eventually) victorious.
-They killed the hag (who melted into a pile of black sludge), restored the otters' voices, rescued Glitterdust, and brought the skull back with them to the court of King Sunfire.
+They killed the hag (who melted down into a pile of black sludge), restored the otters' voices, rescued Glitterdust, and brought the skull back with them to the court of King Sunfire.
 They were especially attached to Hedgewart the goblin, allowing him to take all the gold they had earned.
-In the epilogue, he became the king of Goblin Town, and the party received a royal invitation.
+In the epilogue, he became the king of Goblin Town, and the party received a royal invitation to his court.